You can find fungus everywhere in both indoor and outdoor environments, and half of these fungi can threaten our health.

 There are several dietary changes that are important to make if you have a serious fungal infection internally and/or externally.
 Because fungus feeds on sugar, it is important to avoid sugars and refined carbohydrates.
 Fruits, because they contain sugar, also should be limited.
 Adding extra virgin coconut oil to the diet is important because of its wonderful anti-fungal properties.
 Milk kefir is also helpful to improve the amount of good bacteria in the gut, which will help fight the fungus from the inside out.
 Liberal consumption of garlic is also a great idea.
 It will support your immune system, and the sulfur and other compounds in the garlic (including ajoene) have powerful anti-fungal properties.

-Continue reading for feedback from our Earth Clinic readers who report their successes or failures using natural remedies and supplements for fungal infections for over 15 years!
+Continue reading below for feedback from our Earth Clinic readers who report their successes or failures using natural remedies and supplements for fungal infections.